jrv/grbl-LPC/README.md

 Old releases are in the `Release` tab.
 See [cprezzi's branch](https://github.com/cprezzi/grbl-LPC) for more recent releases.
 Note: cprezzi's branch disables current control and has defaults more suitable for other boards.
 ***
 This is GRBL 1.1 ported to the LPC1769.
 It can run on Smoothieboard.
+Set grbl/config.h to CPU_MAP_LAOSBOARD for LaosLaser board with MBED 1768.

 Usage notes:
 * This uses a different usb-serial driver than Smoothieware.
 Windows 10 should recognize it automatically.